-In installations with long motor cables the voltage drop over the cable must be taken into account in cable dimensioning.
+Long motor cables are often found in water and wastewater treatment plants.
+Frequency converters and pumps are often installed more than 100 m apart.
+In such cases the voltage drop over the cable must be taken into account in cable dimensioning.